wp-plugins/local-time-clock/readme.txt

 1. Download the zip file and extract the contents,
 2. Upload the folder `local-time-clock` to your WP plugin folder `/wp-content/plugins/` directory,
-3. Go to Plugins > Installed, and activate the plugin,
+3. Go to Plugins > Plugins, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
-5. Select the clock type, colors, country, city and size from the clocks setting menu
+5. Select the country, city, size, colour from the menu
+6. Send us an email to widgets at localtimes.info with any problems
+7. Please rate our clock plugin!

 == Screenshots ==